pesekt1/SWC3-Web-Server/README.md

 ### Thymeleaf [docs](https://www.thymeleaf.org/)
 - server-side template engine: in TutorialControllerForThymeleaf
 - multi-page web application, the web app sends the whole html page as a response.
+- This is different from the Rest Controllers which send data in JSON format to the client.

 ![page structure](src/main/resources/static/MPA.png)